Users

 dbdef: [view, create]

-User app2 granted only to view list of database configs.
+User app2 can view database connections.

 dbdef: [view]